Yuvanshankar2/AWK-Interpreter/README.md

       ```
    Replace ```FILE PATH``` with the path to your input data file.

-   This will run the interpreter and you will see the results on your terminal.
+   This will start the interpreter.
+The results will be displayed on your terminal.